hbacelar8/bacelarhenrique.github.io/_posts/2021-02-21-rust-and-stm32-a-quick-start-guide.md

 rustc -V
 ```

-Rust installation already comes with Cargo, the Rust's *package manager* that will be used to download Rust package's dependencies, compile the packages, make them distributable and upload them to [crates.io](https://crates.io/).
+Rust installation already comes with Cargo, the Rust's *package manager* that will be used to download Rust package's dependencies, compile the packages, make them distributable and upload them to [crates.io](https://crates.io/){:target="_blank"}.

 For bandwidth and disk usage concerns, the default installation only supports native compilation.
-To add cross compilation support for the ARM Cortex-M architectures, you'll have to install them separately.
+To add cross compilation support for the Arm Cortex-M architectures, you'll have to install them separately.

 For Cortex-M0, M0+, and M1 (ARMv6-M architecture):